bennyz/bennyz.github.io/content/providing-container-images-to-firecracker-with-nbdkit.md

 date = 2022-06-26
 +++

-I had this idea to start [Firecracker micro VMs](https://firecracker-microvm.github.io/) with OCI images, without pulling it with, say, `docker pull`, but just by providing a layer's digest.
+Important note before I begin: Unforunately, this is not really practical for actual use since currently the OCI image format specifies that layers have to be in `tar` format, and a tar archive cannot be randomly accessed.
+But I decided to procceed anyway since this looked like a good oppurtunity to learn something new, like using `initrd`.

-Note: Unforunately, this is not really practical for actual use since currently the OCI image format specifies that layers have to be in `tar` format, and tar cannot be randomly accessed.
-But I decided to procceed anyway since this looked like a good oppurtunity to learn some new things, and I personally think there is great value in understanding why things *don't* work.
+I had this idea to start [Firecracker micro VMs](https://firecracker-microvm.github.io/) with OCI images, without pulling it with, say, `docker pull`, but just by providing the layer's digest.

 ## Setting Up the Docker Registry

 Firecracker requires a root file system and a kernel image.
-I can use any supported kernel image in this, as it doesn't matter.
+I can use any supported kernel image in this exercise.
 To provide the root file system some work is going to be required.
 To start I setup a local registry to avoid having to deal with authentication and rate limits, this is as simple as:

 ```shell